 What’s the point of having a security training program if you can’t measure how effective it was?
 It will provide you with useful insights such as how many people have completed the training, how many can spot the tell-tale signs of a potential security breach, and has their behavior changed.
 Measuring the effectiveness will not only provide answers to these questions but also make it easier to collect real-time data from your employees on ongoing security issues and developments.

-The other advantage is that you can provide the accurate analysis of your security training program to your superiors and ask for more funding accordingly.
+The other advantage is that you can provide an accurate analysis of your security training program to your superiors and ask for more funding accordingly.
 It also allows you to spot the yet-to-comply staff and urge them to take up security-conscious behavior.
 You can assess their level of understanding to feel the knowledge gap by providing one-on-one consultation or the right technology such as firewalls, access control systems, secure logins, and anti-malware.

 The ever-increasing reliance on technology has also exposed businesses to an increasing number of security threats and data breaches.
 However, installing latest security firewalls and access control systems isn’t enough to deal with these threats as people are an integral part of your security system.
 These five tips will help you build a strong security culture.
 What about you?
 Has your company developed a security culture?
 Tell us about it in the comments section below.